-While the words hyperthyroidism and hypothyroidism look similar, and can cause confusion for concerned pet parents, these conditions in cats are very different.
-In today's post our Tucson vets explain the symptoms and causes of hypothyroidism in cats.
+While the words hyperthyroidism and hypothyroidism look similar and can cause confusion for concerned cat parents, these conditions are very different.
+Here is some information to help you understand the differences.

 What is a thyroid?

-The thyroid is a gland that produces a number of hormones which help to regulate many processes in your cat's body, including metabolic rate.
+The thyroid is a gland that produces a number of hormones that help to regulate many processes in your cat's body, including metabolic rate.
 Cats have 2 thyroid glands located in their neck.

 What is the difference between hypothyroidism and hyperthyroidism?

-Hypothyroidism is a condition that is characterized by an underactive thyroid which is not producing enough of the hormones that are essential to maintaining a healthy metabolism.
+Hypothyroidism is a condition that is characterized by an underactive thyroid that is not producing enough of the hormones that are essential to maintaining a healthy metabolism.

 On the other hand, if your cat's thyroid produces too much thyroid hormone, then your kitty is suffering from hyperthyroidism.